 Yes, absolutely.
 No question.
 Our economic structure is further oppressing these people.
 Headstart programs have been cut, when they’ve been shown to be beneficial and cost-effective, not to mention humane.
 And all the rest.

 But the fact remains: Even with better circumstances, many of these young children will still have ADHD, their parents will have it, and most likely their grandparents, too.
-No matter how many “hands up” they are given, they will be unlikely to make good use of opportunities until their ADHD and commonly co-existing conditions are managed.
+No matter how many “hands up” they are given, a certain percentage will be unlikely to make good use of opportunities until their ADHD and commonly co-existing conditions are managed.
 This is as true for highly impaired children in the lower rungs of the socioeconomic strata as well as the highest rungs.

 The bottom line is this: There are legitimate reasons for treating very young children medically for ADHD, and we simply do not know the particulars behind this story—how many children at what ages are being medically treated and for what reason.
 We only have Schwarz’s cherry-picked report and intended, ensuing hysteria.